raccog/asOS/Readme.md

 Each sub-project is important enough to be contained separately from each other sub-project.
 Sub-project directories each contain a Readme.md file that describes its purpose and structure.

-## Supported Architectures

-As the kernel of asOS relies on the custom bootloader, the bootloader needs to be implemented separetely for each supported architecture.

-Currently, the only bootloader is for i686 BIOS, but others are planned to be supported in the future.
-In the current phase of this project, I am only working on i686 bios.
-Once I get a minimal command line running, I am going to work on other architectures.

-The following list includes all architectures that I want to support:
-* i686 BIOS
-* i686 UEFI
-* x86_64 UEFI
-* arm (32-bit raspberry pi)
-* riscv (32-bit)